maneendra03/Leave-Management/README.md

 A production-ready **Leave Management System** built with **Vue.js 3**, **Node.js/Express**, and **MongoDB**.
 Features JWT authentication, role-based access control (Employee / Employer), and a premium dark-themed UI.

+🔑 Default Admin Credentials

+For testing and demo purposes, you can use the following admin credentials:

+Email: admin2@gmail.com
+Password: 123456789

+⚠️ You can also create a custom admin account by registering with your own email and password and assigning the admin role in the system.

 ---

 ## 🏗️ Tech Stack